wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 added public beta of itlwm.kext and heliport

 - 20200725:
-Support Macos 10.15.6
+Supported Macos 10.15.6

 - 20200724:
-upgrade opencore to 0.5.9
+upgraded opencore to 0.5.9

 - 20200715:
 audio jack fixed,thanks randomprofilename

 - 20200712:
-this efi could be used in matebook 13/14 2019
+these EFI files could be used in matebook 13/14 2019
 and under 2020 version likes:
 except wifi couldnt be load,everything is as same as 2019 version,works fine.
 the reason might be the 2020 version use 2gen ac9560,maybe can be fixed in future.

 - 20200710:
-add a clover efi for installing macos,
+added a clover version EFI for installing macos,
 this clover efi could be used to boot your hackintosh,too
 But I strongly recommand to use opencore(oc) efi to boot your device.